HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 An experiment name needs to be provided which is used for unique file name generation of output files.

 There are two workflows available.
 Both pipelines follow the **GATK best practice** instruction for germline short variant discovery.
-The main difference is in the inclusion of **base quality score recalibration** (GQSR).
+The major difference is in the inclusion of **base quality score recalibration** (GQSR).
 The other minor difference is in the calling order for **duplicates marking** and **read group processing**.
 The GATK best practice pipeline is more resource intensive and requires longer to complete.
 Results from both pipelines do not significantly differ.

 <img src="../www/germline_best_practice.png" width="700">